 2 Execution site(s)

-Stanislav B., born in 1931, remembered: “When the Jews were confined in the ghetto, some people looted from their property, but the Germans were strict with the looters.
-A Jewish friend Yovna left better clothes, suits and a sewing machine to give to my father.
-Yovna also asked my father to lend him a cart to bring the belongings to the ghetto.
-The Jew brought some wooden planks for the favor and unloaded them in the courtyard of my father.
-A German soldier wanted to kill my father for helping Jews and told him to dig a pit, but a senior German officer arrived and stopped that”.
+Stanislav B., born in 1931: “When the Jews were confined in the ghetto, some people looted their property, but the Germans were strict with the looters.
+A Jewish friend, Yovna, left behind clothes of a higher quality, suits and a sewing machine to give to my father.
+Yovna also asked my father to lend him a cart to bring his belongings to the ghetto.
+The Jew brought some wooden planks to say thank you and put them in my father’s courtyard.
+A German soldier wanted to kill my father for helping Jews and told him to dig a pit, but a senior German officer arrived and stopped it”.
 (Testimony n°911, interviewed in Dolginovo, on May 23, 2016)

-“On April 12, 1942 300 Gestapo soldiers arrived in Dolginovo from Vileyka.
-They surrounded the town, gathered the entire Jewish population and escorted them to the factory in Dolginovo.
+“On April 12, 1942, 300 Gestapo soldiers arrived in Dolginovo from Vileyka.
+They surrounded the town, rounded up the entire Jewish population and escorted them to the factory in Dolginovo.
 There, they were locked up in a big barn.
-At the beginning, a German officer fired at them with a gun, but when he got tired of shooting, he ordered to burn alive all the remaining Jews in the barn.
-On this day 900 people were killed”.
+A German officer fired at them with a gun, but when he got tired of shooting, he gave the order to burn alive all the remaining Jews in the barn.
+900 people were killed”.
 [Act drawn by the State Extraordinary Commission; RG 22.002M.
 Fond 7021 Opis 83, Delo 7]

 “The first Aktion: April 1, 1942 : 800 Jews shot.